idroot45/catetan/_posts/2019-12-19-takumi-minamino-has-signing-a-four-and-half-year-contract.md

 “But I never thought I would be able to play in this team and I’m really happy about it.
 I’m looking forward to it.”

-{% include figure image_path="/assets/images/takumi-minamino.jpg" alt="Takumi Minamino" caption="Takumi Minamino signs for Liverpool (Image: Nick Taylor/Liverpool FC via Getty Images)" %}

 Minamino scored 64 goals in 199 appearances for Salzburg having arrived from Cerezo Osaka in January 2015.

+{% include figure image_path="https://cdn.statically.io/img/i2-prod.liverpool.com/incoming/article17449616.ece/ALTERNATES/s810/0_GettyImages-1189599261.jpg" caption="The Japanese attacker's versatility will enhance his prospects of regular game time at Liverpool.
+(Image: Photo by Nick Taylor/Liverpool FC/Liverpool FC via Getty Images)" %}

 One of those strikes came at Anfield earlier this season in the Austrian side's 4-3 Champions League group stage defeat.